 Spiraea alba “rosea”

-This shrub is excellent for shoreline restoration and large raingardens.
-The folliage turns a golden yellow in the fall.
+Suggested Uses: Pink Meadowsweet is an excellent shrub for shoreline restoration and large rain gardens.
+The foliage turns a golden yellow in the fall.
+Deer resistant.